Why Timely Chipped / Cracked Windshield Repair Is Necessary

 - Cover the chipped area with a piece of clear tape to keep it clean and minimize the chances of it spreading.

-- Avoid extreme temperatures changes.
+- Avoid extreme temperature changes.
 Don't use the defroster or air conditioner, and keep the vehicle out of direct sunlight by only parking in shaded areas.

 - Keep moisture off the damaged area.
 Stay away from the car wash, and avoid the use of wiper fluid if possible.